maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Reversibility

-[Martin Fowler](https://m.facebook.com/nt/screen/?params=%7B%22note_id%22%3A681695435785808%7D&path=%2Fnotes%2Fnote%2F&refsrc=deprecated&_rdr) argues that complexity is made up of four factors; states, interdependencies, uncertainty and irreversibility.
+In an article about [tackling complexity](https://m.facebook.com/nt/screen/?params=%7B%22note_id%22%3A681695435785808%7D&path=%2Fnotes%2Fnote%2F&refsrc=deprecated&_rdr) Martin Fowler argues that complexity is made up of four factors; states, interdependencies, uncertainty and irreversibility.
 In many software systems the states, interdependencies and uncertainty inevitably grow and so we have one lever left for us to pull - reversibility.
 If the effects of a decision can't always be predicted, then it is expensive if that decision can't be reversed.

 Practices such as frequent pushes of small changes and canary releases allow us to minimise the impact of a bad change, and roll it back as soon as we can.